-In the Spring of 1983, a small group of men supported by their wives talked about starting a new Presbyterian Church in the Seven Oaks/Irmo area that should have two goals: to stand for biblical truth and to be mission-minded.
+In the spring of 1983, a small group of men supported by their wives talked about starting a new Presbyterian church in the Seven Oaks/Irmo area that should have two goals: to stand for biblical truth and to be mission-minded.

-Since 1983, St. Andrews Presbyterian Church has been a part of the Presbyterian Church in America (PCA).Christmas of 1984, the first worship service was held.
-In 1988, a three story building was completed to house our Family Center, adult and youth educational class rooms.
-In 2002, SAPC “had a baby”—a church plant in Chapin to reach out with the Gospel to those in that community.
+During Christmas of 1984, the first worship service was held.
+In 1988, a three story building was completed to house our Family Center and adult and youth education classrooms.
+In 2002, SAPC “had a baby”—a church plant in Chapin to reach out with the gospel to those in that community.
 Dr. Dale Welden was called as the third Senior Pastor of SAPC in August of 2006.
-The Great Hall, Student Center, Worship and Arts Suite, and extensive renovations to the Sanctuary, Children’s Ministry area and Offices were completed in August of 2012.
+The Great Hall, Youth Area, Worship & Arts Suite, and extensive renovations to the Sanctuary, Children’s Ministry area and staff offices were completed in August of 2012.